 Academic credit may be available for students registered in educational programs while completing the research internship.
+DAN can provide documentation to meet the needs of typical institutional requirements.

 DAN will cover room, board and related expenses.
 Interns will be given a monthly stipend to cover these incurred costs.
 In turn, interns are required to keep an expense log of all incurred costs and submit these weekly to the internship administrator.